n-marcelino/n-marcelino/README.md

-- 👋 Hi, I’m @connorpassingby
+- 👋 Hi, I’m @n-marcelino
 - 👀 I’m interested in... full-stack development, video game dev, cyber security
 - 🌱 I’m currently learning... bscs at college
-- 💞️ I’m looking to collaborate on... nothing
+- 💞️ I’m looking to collaborate on... anything
-- 📫 How to reach me ... don't
+- 📫 How to reach me ... email

 <!---
 connorpassingby/connorpassingby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.